darinkes/SshNet.Agent/README.md

 * .NET 4.0
 * netstandard 2.0
-* netstandard2.1
+* netstandard 2.1

-Note: Only with netstandard2.1 it contains support for Unix Domain Sockets to use
-      ssh-agent on Linux.
+Note: Only with netstandard 2.1 it contains support for Unix Domain Sockets to use ssh-agent on Linux.

 ## Keys
 * ssh-ed25519